 That is a comment on the state of India’s school education as a whole, which was revealed alarmingly by the 2018 Annual Status of Education Report on school education by Pratham.
 In the PGI report, the five heads for assessment are learning outcomes and quality, access, infrastructure and facilities, equity, and governance processes.
 Except for governance processes, in which West Bengal scores a middling 18 — partly, it seems, because of its comparative efficiency in online hiring and transferring teachers — it sticks to the thirties, scoring 35 among 36 assessed units in learning outcomes and quality as well as in infrastructure.

-These results are truly painful in the context of an education scene that is frighteningly dark.
-Bengal still prides itself on its learning and ‘culture’; clearly this is foolish fantasy.
-The standard of spelling in common words on posters, walls and banners, film and serial credits and other public texts is a simple indicator of the tragic level of learning in the mother tongue.
-In spite of high enrolment and lower drop-out rates, the fact that the state is 35th in a country in which, according to the Pratham report, 25 per cent of Class VIII students cannot read a Class II text and 56 per cent of them cannot do simple division, should cause the state school education department serious worry.
+These results are harrowing in the context of an education scene that is frighteningly dark.
+Bengal still prides itself on its learning and ‘culture’; clearly, this is a foolish fantasy.
+The standard of spelling in common words on posters, walls and banners, film and serial credits, and other public texts is a simple indicator of the tragic level of learning in the mother tongue.
+Despite high enrolment and lower drop-out rates, the fact that the state is 35th in a country in which, according to the Pratham report, 25 percent of Class VIII students cannot read a Class II text, and 56 percent of them cannot do simple division, should cause the state school education department serious worry.

 And worry is far from enough.
 Rehauling processes have become urgent since it is obvious that children are just not learning.
 Improving infrastructure and ensuring access and equity, including safety, health, and hygiene parameters, and a non-prejudicial atmosphere of exchange has become as important as creating a rewarding atmosphere for meritorious teachers.
 The most disturbing mystery lies elsewhere.
 If such is the reality, how are increasingly larger numbers of school-leaving children being awarded over 90 percent marks each succeeding year?